John Harvey (architectural historian): Post-war career

 In 1947 Harvey was appointed consultant architect (for conservation matters) to Winchester College, a post he retained until 1964.
 In 1950 he became lecturer in conservation at the Bartlett School of Architecture at University College London, where he remained until 1959.
 These were part-time posts, allowing him to devote much of his time to writing.

 He had begun to publish articles on medieval architecture in 1936, and his prodigious stream of publications, including numerous books, continued in the post-war years.
 His magisterial biographical dictionary of English Mediaeval Architects, the first edition of which appeared in 1954, contained 1,300 entries, and has been described as "a feat of titanic proportions".
 A central theme of many of his publications was the artistic importance of England and of the English national style in the fourteenth and fifteenth centuries.
 More particularly, he regarded perpendicular architecture as "the quintessential national style", and a manifestation of the English national character.
+Harvey resented the modern world, and his study of the Middle Ages was through the lens of seeing the 14th and 15th centuries as a golden age of England's history.
+Though he acknowledged the contribution of Jewish architects in his writings on Spanish architectural history, he omitted their contribution to the architecture of England in his 1974 book Cathedrals of England and Wales.

 Paul Crossley considers that "his Neo-Romantic sensibilities propelled him beyond romanticism into real historical understanding, inspired by a tenacious curiosity for fact, and based on a phenomenal learning".
 Elsewhere, Crossley compares Harvey's Gothic World (1950) with Nikolaus Pevsner's Outline of European Architecture (1942) and finds that the contrast "could not have been more telling: Harvey patiently accumulating masses of detailed research to fill his survey with lists of empirical data, Pevsner subsuming detail into the broad sweep of a pan-European synthesis".
 Photographs attributed to John Harvey are held in the Conway Library at The Courtauld Institute of Art whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects project.

 In 1963 Harvey moved to York, where he was employed until 1970 as an investigator and editor (again on a part-time basis) by the Royal Commission on the Historical Monuments of England.
 In 1975 he moved to Frome, Somerset.
 It was from this time that he became increasingly interested in garden history, and a prominent figure in the Garden History Society.